LexPredict/lexpredict-contraxsuite/Development Guide.md

 to existing in main menu (see `templates/_base_menu_style1.html`).
 In that case it will be displayed in main menu, as first item.
-If a project has more than one custom app, e.g. "employment" + "leases", then there will be displayed "Utilities" menu item and it will have subitems, defined in `apps/employment/templates/main_menu_item.html` and `apps/leases/templates/main_menu_item.html` templates.
+If a project has more than one custom app, e.g. "employment" + "leases", then there will be displayed "Contract Types" menu item and it will have subitems, defined in `apps/employment/templates/main_menu_item.html` and `apps/leases/templates/main_menu_item.html` templates.